Cost, capacity of dairy plant in Azerbaijan’s Yalama agricultural park disclosed

 By Matanat Nasibova – Trend:

-A dairy plant worth 12 million manats is planned to be set up on the territory of Azerbaijan’s Yalama agricultural park, director of the agricultural park Zaur Aliyev told Trend.
+A dairy plant worth 12 million manats is planned to be set up on the territory of Azerbaijan’s Yalama agricultural park, director of the agricultural park Zaur Aliyev told Trend Aug.
+7.

 "The capacity of the dairy plant will be 100 tons per day," he said.
 "Butter, milk powder and cheese will be produced at the plant.
 Dairy products will be mainly exported."